Holiday Giving in New Jersey: Volunteering for Families

 Market Street Mission – Morristown

 Market Street provides clothing, shelter, and meals to thousands of individuals in Morristown.
 Accepting donations and scheduling volunteers to serve lunch and dinner daily.

 The Community Food Bank collects thousands of turkeys during its Turkey Drive.

 Community Food Bank of NJ – Hillside and Egg Harbor

 Volunteers needed to sort and repack food for delivery to hungry families across New Jersey, and to collect food, including turkeys, at community food drives around the state.
-The Food Bank's 2017 Turkey Drive will take place November 18 and 19.
+The Food Bank's 2018 Turkey Drive will take place Saturday and Sunday, November 17-18.

-Kids make sandwiches at Elijah's Promise for distribution at the soup kitchen.
+Kids can make sandwiches at Elijah's Promise for distribution at the soup kitchen.

 Elijah's Promise – New Brunswick